-Please note: In recognition of our 3rd volume, the focus of this year’s Journal will be on research, position papers and reports on best practices as it pertains to student success broadly defined.
-To this end, this applies to all students and not only those programs who work with students in developmental programs.
+Please note: In recognition of our 4th volume, we welcome manuscripts that are interdisciplinary in nature, which address retention and access efforts, especially during this time of the COVID-19 pandemic.
+Manuscripts can be ethnographic and tell stories of ways in which students have been supported during the global pandemic.
+Additionally, qualitative and quantitative reports are welcome.
+As always, we also welcome manuscripts which share best and promising practices as it pertains to student success programs and initiatives.
+This applies to all students and not only those in developmental programs.
 This does not exclude scholarly research, practical insights or best practices focused on developmental education programs.
 In short, manuscripts focused on developmental and non-developmental programs in two-year and four-year institutions are welcome.
 Additionally, submissions by graduate students are also welcome.
 Graduate students who are co-authoring with a faculty member are welcome as well.

 As such, we welcome work from scholars and administrators who are familiar with two-year or four-year colleges/universities who have engaged with or research that examines student success from the following perspectives:

 - College retention, persistence and graduation rates.